devzeeh/Tara-Kape/README.md

 # Tara-Kape
-For 3rd Year Business Project only Cognate 1 subject
+For 3rd Year Business Project purposes only for Cognate 1 subject